tinkerb/modulha.us/index.md

 <div style="display:none;"
 ##  Agency

-Indpendent, open source hackers posess their own agency.
+Independent, open source hackers possess their own agency.
 We are the code writers.
 We grok the complex of modules and APIs.
 We follow certain principles which allow us to collaborate and  write interoperative programs, without interoperative project managers, recruiters, and HR buffers.

 We are the agents.
 We are agents for ourselves, and for each other.